WWE News: Vince McMahon Announces Return Of XFL In 2020, Discusses WWE Role & More

 — ESPN (@espn) January 25, 2018

-The XFL documentary that came out last year was brought up, but Vince said that didn’t bring this recent decision about and that a relaunch or reboot of the XFL had been in consideration for years.
+The ESPN 30 for 30: This Was the XFL documentary that came out last year was brought up, but Vince said that didn’t bring this recent decision about and that a relaunch or reboot of the XFL had been in consideration for years.
 Beyond that, other information included Vince saying it won’t be a franchise model for the league’s teams and that they are still far off from announcing cities.
 Vince said there would be “a lot of research involved and that will come in the future.”

 Will former NFL stars such as Tim Tebow, Johnny Manziel, or Colin Kaepernick be allowed to play in the XFL?
 Vince said anyone who plays the game of football well and has the right character would be able to join the league.
 However, he also mentioned the XFL will have a strict set of policies or rules as to who the league would accept.
 Vince brought up anyone who has a criminal record may not be able to play in the new league, which seems to rule out Manziel, per Forbes report.